 In the presence of liquidity constraints, agents cannot borrow to construct an optimally diversified portfolio.
 Therefore, when their level of liquid wealth to labor income ratio is sufficiently high and they enter the stock market, agents try to minimize the overall wealth risk, investing first in the assets that have the lower degree of correlation with labor income.
-Only when the ratio of liquid wealth to labor income is sufficiently high and the labor income risk hedging motive becomes less important relative to the financial risk hedging motive do agents start diversifying their portfolios.
+Only when the ratio of liquid wealth to labor income is sufficiently high, and the labor income risk hedging motive becomes less important relative to the financial risk hedging motive, do agents start diversifying their portfolios.
+Note that this is exactly the pattern found in the Survey of Consumer Finance data, and reported in Fig. 1.

 Since the distribution of liquid wealth to labor income is-in the data as in the model-concentrated in the region of low liquid wealth to labor income ratios, the resulting aggregate portfolio is heavily skewed toward the asset with the lowest correlation with aggregate labor income shocks.
+Therefore, the human capital hedging motive, once market frictions and idiosyncratic labor income risk are taken into account, is likely to explain a large fraction of the home country bias in several countries.